 Why Grip is Important in Table Tennis?

-I don’t think a table tennis player needs to be master on every kind of grips.
+I don’t think a table tennis player needs to be a master on every sort of grips.
 If you can be master on one.
 It would take you to the next level of your entire career.

 The Shakehand grip is also known as the western grip.
 Because most of the European and American players prefer the Shakehand grip.
-Some Asians also start liking this grip.
+Some Asians also start liking this grip so far.

-The shakehand Grip!
-I think you can assume what it will look like for the name itself.
-It’s like shaking hand with a paddle.
+The Shakehand Grip!
+I think you can assume what it will look like by the name itself.
+It’s like shaking hands with a paddle.

 - Shallow Shakehand grip

 - Deep Shakehand grip.